- CFA Exams

 - Subject 1.
 Capital Market Theory

 AnalystNotes specializes in helping candidates pass.
 Period.

 Subject 1.
 Capital Market Theory PDF Download

 Introduction of a Risk-Free Asset

 Adding a risk-free asset to the investment opportunities present on the efficient frontier effectively adds the opportunity to both borrow and lend.
 A U.S. Treasury bill (T-bill) is a common risk-free security proxy.
 Buying a T-bill loans the U.S. government money.
 Selling a T-bill short effectively borrows money.
 The concept of a risk-free asset is a major element in developing Capital Market Theory (CMT).
 Adding risk-free assets integrates investment and financing decisions.
-With risk-free asset:

 The Capital Market Line